danascheider/skyrim_inventory_management/docs/canonical-models.md

 ### Rake Tasks

-The following idempotent Rake tasks can be used to sync the database with the canonical models from the JSON data:
+The following idempotent Rake tasks can be used to sync the database with the canonical models with the JSON data:

-* `rails canonical_models:populate:all` (populates all canonical models from JSON data)
+* `rails canonical_models:sync:all` (syncs all canonical models with JSON data)
-* `rails canonical_models:populate:alchemical_properties` (populates canonical alchemical properties from JSON data)
+* `rails canonical_models:sync:alchemical_properties` (syncs canonical alchemical properties with JSON data)
-* `rails canonical_models:populate:canonical_properties` (populates canonical properties from JSON data)
+* `rails canonical_models:sync:canonical_properties` (syncs canonical properties with JSON data)
-* `rails canonical_models:populate:enchantments` (populates canonical enchantments from JSON data)
+* `rails canonical_models:sync:enchantments` (syncs canonical enchantments with JSON data)
-* `rails canonical_models:populate:spells` (populates canonical spells from JSON data)
+* `rails canonical_models:sync:spells` (syncs canonical spells with JSON data)
-* `rails canonical_models:populate:canonical_materials` (populates canonical materials from JSON data)
+* `rails canonical_models:sync:canonical_materials` (syncs canonical materials with JSON data)
-* `rails canonical_models:populate:canonical_armor` (populates canonical armours from JSON data)
+* `rails canonical_models:sync:canonical_armor` (syncs canonical armours with JSON data)
-* `rails canonical_models:populate:canonical_jewelry` (populates canonical jewellery from JSON data)
+* `rails canonical_models:sync:canonical_jewelry` (syncs canonical jewellery with JSON data)
-* `rails canonical_models:populate:canonical_clothing` (populates canonical clothing items from JSON data)
+* `rails canonical_models:sync:canonical_clothing` (syncs canonical clothing items with JSON data)
-* `rails canonical_models:populate:canonical_ingredients` (populate canonical ingredients from JSON data)
+* `rails canonical_models:sync:canonical_ingredients` (sync canonical ingredients with JSON data)

-These tasks populate the models with the attributes in the JSON files.
+These tasks sync the models with the attributes in the JSON files.
 The tasks are idempotent.
 If a model already exists in the database with a given name, it will be updated with the attributes given in the JSON data.
 This is also true of associations: if an association is found in the database then the corresponding model (or join model) will be updated with data from the JSON files. **The Rake tasks will also remove models that exist in the database but are not present in the JSON data.** This behaviour can be disabled by setting the `preserve_existing_records` argument on the Rake tasks to `true` (or any value other than `false`):

 ```
-bundle exec rails 'canonical_models:populate:all[true]'
+bundle exec rails 'canonical_models:sync:all[true]'
 ```

 This argument can also be set on the individual tasks:

 ```
-bundle exec rails 'canonical_models:populate:canonical_properties[true]'
+bundle exec rails 'canonical_models:sync:canonical_properties[true]'
 ```

 In addition to seeding the models, the Rake task also creates canonical associations - for example, adding enchantments to items that are canonically enchanted with one or more of the standard enchantments or smithing materials to armours.
-Because of this, tasks to populate apparel items list the one that populates enchantments as prerequisites.
-Tasks to populate jewellery and armour items also require `canonical_models:populate:canonical_materials` as a prerequisite.
+Because of this, tasks to sync apparel items list the one that syncs enchantments as prerequisites.
+Tasks to sync jewellery and armour items also require `canonical_models:sync:canonical_materials` as a prerequisite.
 (Clothing items don't have materials and are therefore only dependent on enchantments.)
 If the `preserve_existing_records` argument is set to `false` (which is its default value) when the Rake task is invoked, any associations with `dependent: :destroy` set will be destroyed along with any corresponding records not included in the JSON data.
 Additionally, associations that are not present in the JSON data will be destroyed as well.

 ### Running Rake Tasks in Production

 To run the Rake tasks in production, use the `heroku run` CLI command from within this repo (you will need to log in to Heroku):
 ```
 heroku login
-heroku run bundle exec rails canonical_models:populate:all
+heroku run bundle exec rails canonical_models:sync:all
 ```